szingerpeter/ELTE_OST/README.md

 ## How to run

-- Build the image: `docker build -t forecasting .`
+- Build the containers: `docker-compose -f docker-compose.yml up -d`
-- Run the image: `docker run -it --name test test bash` and run `bash docker-entrypoint.sh` (wait until it finishes)
+- Run a kafka producer to test flink package: `docker-compose exec kafka bash` and run `kafka-console-producer.sh --topic test --bootstrap-server kafka:9093`.
-- Run the flink program: `sbt run -Dsbt.rootdir=true`
+- Run the flink program: `docker-compose exec forecasting bash` and `sbt run -Dsbt.rootdir=true`.
+- Now you can write kafka messages in the producer and will see them consumed by flink.